JanSharp/VRCLockstep/notes.md

 TODO: on nth tick? game state safe.
 TODO: raise event delayed by ticks, game state safe.
 TODO: validate input action id fields being serialized by unity
-TODO: use the static Array.Copy wherever possible, because unfortunately the instance function CopyTo doesn't have the majority of the overloads
 TODO: rename OnMasterChanged to OnMasterClientChanged to prevent potential naming collisions with other systems
 TODO: rename OnTick to OnLockstepTick to prevent potential naming collisions with other systems